claytonwramsey/www/_posts/2023-09-17-sixtyfourelo.md

 table), `EntryType`s (used internally to discuss whether an entry is full), and `u8` (packing an entry type with its age) via evil cursed unsafe magic in the implementation.
 However, the details of my transposition table implementation are a story for another time.
-The important takeaway here is that entries can be marked with their bounding types.
+The takeaway is that entries can be marked with their bounding types.

 ## When to tag with what